tenub/amxmodx-plugin-eventsemitter/README.md

 > Emit server events to a redis subscriber

-## Notes
+## Environment Variables

-Create a `.env` file located in the `src/include` directory with the following information.
-This is required to successfully communicate with a redis server:
+Create a `.env.inc` file located in the `src/scripting/include` directory binding the following symbols:

 ### `REDIS_HOST`